CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 - **Functionality:**
     - Allows selection of a character template for the session.
     - Displays core stats (HP, Sanity, MV, DEF) with interactive trackers and session-based max stat modifiers.
+    - **Session Crypto Tracker:** Added a "Session Crypto" tracker, initialized from the selected character's saved crypto (or 0 if new), and can be manually adjusted during the session.
+Displayed on main page and in character modal.
     - Displays selected arsenal card (front/back images) and its equipment.
     - Allows clicking on character avatar and arsenal card images to view them in a larger modal.
     - Provides a simple dice roller (numbered and combat dice).